zedr/dieter-rams-10-applied-to-software/README.md

 ## 4. Good software is understandable

 Code isn't "clever" if no-one understands it.
 Clever code anticipates the questions and doubts of its maintainers.
-It is straightforward and easy to comprehend, to others and your future self.
+It is straightforward to others and your future self.
 It should be written firstly for people, and then for machines.
+Boring is better than surprising.

 ## 5. Good software is honest